Chakloo: Religion and language

-There are six Mosques namely Jamia Masjid Gazi Mohalla,Masjid Bait-ul-allah,Masjid Noor,Masjid Sadweeq,Masjid Taqwa,Masjid Usman in the village.
-There are shrines of two imams located in the village.
-One is Saatar Sahib situated in Jamia Masjid Gazi Mohalla and another one is Gayab Shah wali situated in Dar Mohalla of the village.
+There are six mosques, namely Jamia Masjid Gazi Mohalla, Masjid Bait-ul-Allah, Masjid Noor, Masjid Sadweeq, Masjid Taqwa, and Masjid Usman.
+There are shrines of two imams located in the village; one is Saatar Sahib situated in Jamia Masjid Gazi Mohalla and the other is Peerzada Baba Aziz ullah Shab situated in Peer Mohalla of the village.
 The main languages are Kashmiri, Urdu and English, and the primary religion is Islam.